wasmCloud/wasmCloud/crates/wash-cli/docs/DEVELOPMENT.md

 ### `build` Integration Tests

-To run the `wash build` integration tests that compile actors using actual language toolchains, you must have those toolchains installed.
+To run the `wash build` integration tests that compile components using actual language toolchains, you must have those toolchains installed.
 Currently the requirements for this are:

 - [Rust](https://rustup.rs/)
   - The `wasm32-unknown-unknown` target must be installed.